sanity-io/sanity-plugin-markdown/README.md

 # sanity-plugin-markdown
-A Markdown editor and previewer for Sanity.
-Supports Github flavored markdown and image upload.
-You can either drag image(s) into the editor, or click the bottom bar to bring up a file selector.
-The inserted image has a default width crop, which you can change to your liking with the Sanity image pipeline parameters.
+A Markdown editor with preview for Sanity Studio.
+Supports Github flavored markdown and image uploads.
+You can either drag image(s) into the editor or click the bottom bar to bring up a file selector.
+The inserted image(s) has a default width crop in the url which you can change to your liking with the [Sanity image pipeline parameters](https://www.sanity.io/docs/image-urls).

 ## Installation